dbeurive/slim-requester/tests/doc/README.md

 This will generate the virtual host configuration files for Apache 2.4.

-Copy the file configuration files into the right location.
+Copy the configuration file into the right location.

     sudo cp *.conf /etc/apache2/sites-available/